-The website contains links to third party websites that may be of interest to users.
+The Learning Space contains links to third party websites that may be of educational interest to users.
 We are not responsible for the content of these websites and have no control over any personal data collected on them.

-We collect information about you when you visit our website, and when you interact with our pages.
+We collect information about you when you visit Learning Space, and when you create content or interact with activities and resources.

 The University will process your personal data for the following purposes:

-- Improve the site by monitoring how you use it and ensure that we understand who uses our website
+- Improve the Learning Space by monitoring how you use it

-- Examining trends, or assisting us in the development of courses, events and research
+- Examine trends, or assisting us in the development of the Learning Space

 - Help answer your questions and solve any issues you have